prologin/camisole/doc/usage.rst

 Usage
 =====

-|project| exposes a HTTP/JSON REST API.
-Once the HTTP server of camisole is
+|project| exposes an HTTP API with JSON or MessagePack_ serialization.
+Once the
-running, you can query it with any HTTP client using a POST request.
+HTTP server of camisole is running, you can query it with any HTTP client using a POST request.

-The body of your request should contain a JSON describing the request you want to execute. |project| will return the response as a JSON, always including a flag `"success"` that indicates whether the request was successful or not.
+The body of your request should contain an object describing the request you want to execute. |project| will return the response as JSON (or MessagePack, see :ref:`binary_payloads`), always including a `"success"` boolean that indicates whether the request was successful or not.

 Simple request
 --------------